ROZALIYA0206/whitepaper/technical.md

 ### Purpose

-The Rublix token (RBLX) will be used on the Hedge Alpha platform while in its infancy stages on Ethereum network.
+The Rublix token (RBLX) will be used for the Hedge v1 platform while on the Ethereum network.
 It will allow for an easy transition to the token swap which will take place at a later date.

 ### Reward Mechanism